BetterFeeds/PenguinPunch/content/post/episode7.md

 [The Google Pixel is too dumb and ugly to replace your iphone](http://gizmodo.com/the-google-pixel-is-too-dumb-and-ugly-to-replace-your-i-1787877249)

-> If you’re like me, and have avoided the iPhone all these years, it’s time to give in.
+> If you're like me, and have avoided the iPhone all these years, it's time to give in.
 The iPhone is definitively better this year.
 The current roster of flagship Android phones are a complete joke.
-The Galaxy S7 at least looks nice, but it’s already more than six months old.
+The Galaxy S7 at least looks nice, but it's already more than six months old.
 If you must buy an Android phone, the Pixel makes a strong case.
-But I can no longer heartily endorse buying an Android, because if this is the best phone available, it’s time to move on.
+But I can no longer heartily endorse buying an Android, because if this is the best phone available, it's time to move on.

 Secureshell